Campbell-Muscle-Lab/GelBox/app/website/pages/troubleshooting/troubleshooting.md

 This page provides simple troubleshooting steps for analysis with GelBox 3.
 Clicking on any of the images on this page will open a larger version in a new browser window.

 Here's an example of a situation you might encounter with your gels.
 Please note that the fitted function does not properly represent the density profile.
-The application only captures one peak, and as a result, there is only one non-zero Gaussian function.
+The application only captures one peak, so there is only one non-zero Gaussian function.

 The problem is that the software has not found a good fit.
 There are two distinct possibilities.